SaltwaterC/pwned-password-downloader/README.md

     -r, --range 5HEXCHARS            A single range to download in the output directory pwnedpasswords.
 Useful to recover when some ranges may fail the request.
     -c, --check                      Check whether all ranges have been downloaded and whether their file size is > 0 -n, --no-etags                   Disable checking the ETags while downloading the ranges.
 Effectively, downloads everything from scratch.
 Does not update ETag list/save ETag file.
+    -t, --type sha1                  Specify the hash type to download.
+One of: sha1, ntlm

 ./pwned-password-downloader # 1st invoke - downloads everything in pwnedpasswords
 # beef up number of worker threads